Optimal Transport & Geometry

 det(2u(x))=f(x)g(u(x))\det(\nabla^2 u(x)) = \frac{f(x)}{g(\nabla u(x))}

-Appendix B: Kantorovich and the Origins of Linear Programming
+Kantorovich and Linear Programming

-Given a set of distributions μ1,,μk\mu_1, \dots, \mu_k, their Wasserstein Barycenter is:
+Given distributions μ1,,μk\mu_1, \dots, \mu_k, their Wasserstein barycenter is

 μ=argminμi=1kwiW22(μ,μi)\mu^* = \arg \min_\mu \sum_{i=1}^k w_i W_2^2(\mu, \mu_i)

-Appendix D: Regularity Theory (Caffarelli)
+Regularity (Caffarelli)

-Appendix E: Fisher-Rao vs. Wasserstein (Information Geometry)
+Fisher-Rao vs. Wasserstein

 Sϵ(μ,ν)=OTϵ(μ,ν)12OTϵ(μ,μ)12OTϵ(ν,ν)S_\epsilon(\mu, \nu) = \text{OT}_\epsilon(\mu, \nu) - \frac{1}{2}\text{OT}_\epsilon(\mu, \mu) - \frac{1}{2}\text{OT}_\epsilon(\nu, \nu)

-Appendix G: Semi-Discrete Optimal Transport and Power Diagrams
+Semi-Discrete Transport and Power Diagrams

 Cj={x:xyj2ψjxyk2ψkk}C_j = \{ x : |x - y_j|^2 - \psi_j \le |x - y_k|^2 - \psi_k \quad \forall k \}

-Appendix I: Connection to Geometric Integration
+Connection to Geometric Integration

 ρn+1=argminρ(12hW22(ρ,ρn)+F(ρ))\rho_{n+1} = \arg \min_\rho \left( \frac{1}{2h} W_2^2(\rho, \rho_n) + \mathcal{F}(\rho) \right)

-Appendix J: Multimarginal Optimal Transport
+Multimarginal Transport

 infγΠ(μ1,,μN) ⁣C(x1,,xN)dγ(x1,,xN)\inf_{\gamma \in \Pi(\mu_1, \dots, \mu_N)} \int \dots \int C(x_1, \dots, x_N) d\gamma(x_1, \dots, x_N)

-Appendix K: OT and Density Functional Theory (DFT)
+OT and Density Functional Theory

-Appendix L: Connections to Quantum Optimal Transport
+Quantum Optimal Transport

 References

-3. Peyré, G., & Cuturi, M. (2019).
+3. Peyre, G., & Cuturi, M. (2019).
 “Computational Optimal Transport”.
 A comprehensive computational guide.

 4. Benamou, J. D., & Brenier, Y. (2000).
 “Fluid mechanics solution to mass transfer”.
-Established the dynamic, fluid-mechanics view of OT.
+The dynamic formulation.

 5. McCann, R. J. (1997).
 “Convexity principle for interacting gases”.
 Introduced displacement convexity.